 The biggest killer of restful sleep is money, lack thereof, or bad money management and the stress of being out of control.

-Here’s a simple night routine with 7 steps to help you improve your wellbeing, and ultimately help you save money in the process:
+Nonetheless, here’s a simple night routine with 7 steps that helps you improve your wellbeing, and ultimately helps you save money in the process:

 Perhaps not the most important on the list, but it’s definitely up there.
 It’s proven that using electronic devices stimulates the brain and this is precisely what we want to avoid when we’re about to turn in.

 As tough at it might seem, because we are all guilty of having done this, leave at least an hour to be entirely device-free before bed.
 Any emails you haven’t answered by 9:30 pm can wait until tomorrow.
 Avoid having a television in the bedroom, as you’re likely to a) stay up later and/or b) drop off with bright lights affecting your deep sleep.

 You might find you save money on electricity bills by going to bed earlier and switching off all your devices!

 2. Brain Dump